|

 the generated code easier to understand.

-- The use of generated code guarentee's consistent code architecture.
+- The use of generated code guarantees consistent code architecture.
 This provides readability

-from one transaction to the next, and from one project to the next.
+from one transactor to the next, and from one project to the next.

-- GUI environment isolates key parameters of the test bench.
+- GUI environment isolates key parameters of the test bench for easy modification.

 - Generated code automates the checking of simulation results, freeing the engineer from